xueli-zhang/Self-driving-Car-Simulator/README.md

 # Project Name: Self-driving Car Simulator

 ## Purpose:
 The purpose of this project is creating a simulator framework to help testing autopilot software

 ## Concepts:
-    This simulator is going to simulate real world traffic scenarios with trained nuronal networks:
+This simulator is going to simulate real world traffic scenarios with trained nuronal networks.
+There are going to have **front end GUI** (build by Unity3D), **back end controller** (testing autopilot testing software).
+Detail design please check [Simulator Design Concept](#Simulator-Design-Concept)

 ## Simulate Scenarios:
 ### 1. Parking: